 Please replace “signaling TA”by “bandwidth signaling TA” on page 119 line 60 as follows:

-A VHT STA shall not set the TA field to a signaling TA in a frame sent to a non-VHT STA.
+A VHT STA shall not set the TA field to a bandwidth signaling TA in a frame sent to a non-VHT STA.

 Please replace “signaling TA”by “bandwidth signaling TA” on page 134 line 65 as follows:

-The channel width obtained for a TXOP is the bandwidth of the initial frame of the TXOP, if the initial frame does not have a signaling TA or does not require a response.
-The channel width obta ined for a TXOP is the bandwidth of the response to the initial frame if the initial frame has a signaling TA and requires a response.
+The channel width obtained for a TXOP is the bandwidth of the initial frame of the TXOP, if the initial frame does not have a bandwidth signaling TA or does not require a response.
+The channel width obta ined for a TXOP is the bandwidth of the response to the initial frame if the initial frame has a bandwidth signaling TA and requires a response.

 References: